top of page

 I am also trained in multiple trauma therapies that we can use in session, including EMDR.

-Individual therapy sessions are $150 per session.
-I am a private pay practice, which allows us to work at your pace without insurance restrictions or third-party involvement.
-Payment is due at the time of session.
-I can provide superbills for clients who wish to seek reimbursement through out-of-network benefits.
+Therapy sessions are $150 each.
+Since I’m a private pay practice, we can work at your pace without insurance restrictions or third-party involvement.
+Payment is due at the time of your session, and I can provide superbills if you’d like to seek reimbursement through out-of-network benefits.

 I primarily use EMDR, CPT, somatic therapy, and trauma-informed talk therapy.
 You don’t need to know anything about these modalities ahead of time.
 I’ll explain what we’re doing and why, and we’ll choose approaches that feel supportive and manageable for your nervous system.